 The Rhabdocoela flatworms are characterized by a very tiny size as they will rarely grow over 2-5mm in length.

-Another key component to their identification is that they will slowly glide on the aquarium’s glass and will not appear to wiggle like Detritus worms.
+Another key component to their identification is that they will slowly glide on the aquarium’s glass and will not appear to wiggle like Detritus worms in fish tanks.
 Rhabdocoela worms have more erratic movement, often wriggling.

 Rhabdocoela has thinner, slim, and elongated body whereas planaria have much broader and distinct shape.
 Rhabdocole has two round ends and does not possess the typical triangle-like head of the larger Planaria.